Amos 5

 Amos 5 is the fifth chapter of the Book of Amos in the Hebrew Bible or the Old Testament of the Christian Bible.
-This book contains the prophecies attributed to the prophet Amos, including a lamentation for Israel, Amos 5:1–3; an exhortation to repentance, Amos 5:4–20; and God's rejection of their hypocritical service, Amos 5:21–27.
-It is a part of the Book of the Twelve Minor Prophets.
+In the Hebrew Bible it is a part of the Book of the Twelve Minor Prophets.
+The Book of Amos contains the prophecies attributed to the prophet Amos, including in this chapter a lamentation for Israel (Amos 5:1–3), an exhortation to repentance (Amos 5:4–20), and God's rejection of their hypocritical service (Amos 5:21–27).

 Text

-The original text was written in Hebrew language.
+The original text was written in Hebrew.
 This chapter is divided into 27 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), and Codex Leningradensis (1008).

 Fragments containing parts of this chapter were found among the Dead Sea Scrolls, including 4Q82 (4QXIIg; 25 BCE) with extant verses 1–2, 9–18.

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include the Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century), and Codex Marchalianus (Q; $\mathfrak{G}$Q; 6th century).